Activists Who Scaled Shell's Arctic-Bound Oil Rig Refuse to Leave Despite Legal Threats

-— -- Six Greenpeace activists who brazenly scaled a Royal Dutch Shell oil drilling ship bound for the Arctic Monday say they are refusing to leave despite a legal injunction against them.
+Six Greenpeace activists who scaled a Shell ship defy injunction against them.

 “The injunction is just the latest intimidation tactic on the part of Shell,” Aliyah Field, one of the six activists on board the ship, told ABC News through a satellite phone connection.